Skip to content

 How can I request a feature?

-Can I sponsor/prioritize a feature?
+Can I sponsor a feature?

-Quiet is the result of many years of experience and my commitment to painstakingly curate the project.
+I generally don't accept sponsorships for specific features.
+This lets me focus on what's best for the project.
+Quiet is the result of many years of experience and my commitment to painstakingly curating the project.
 I want people to sponsor it because they see the vision, not because they want to change it.

 What about server-side rendering (SSR)?